vargovema/twitter-wheather-sentiment-analysis/README.md

 ## Requirements

 Both twitterProducer and KafkaConsumerData_and_SentimentAnalysis need to run simultaneously.
+To access the Twitter data, a developer account is needed

 ## Authors